 This seminar develops on the foundation of archaeological method and theory introduced in previous courses.
 Through an examination of various topics, students will engage in an in-depth analysis of key concepts and ideas.
 Past topics have included: Archaeology of Death and Dying; Ancient Colonization and Acculturation in the Mediterranean; Archaeology of Ancient Egypt.
-Prerequisite: ANTH 303 or permission of the instructor.
+Prerequisite: ANTH 341 or 342 or permission of the instructor.
 Three credits.
-Not offered 2020-2021.
+Offered 2021-2022 and in alternate years.